113ll3/Ibmclouddocscli/reference/ibmcloud/cli_user.md

 <dt>--email</dt>
 <dd>Email address for this user.
 Required for creation.</dd>
 <dt>--password</dt>
 <dd>Password to set for this user.
 If no password is provided, the user is sent an email to generate one, which expires in 24 hours.
 Specify the '-p generate' option to generate a password for you.
-Passwords require 8+ characters, upper and lowercase, a number and a symbol.</dd>
+Passwords require 8+ characters, uppercase and lowercase, a number and a symbol.</dd>
 <dt>--from-user</dt>
 <dd>Base user to use as a template for creating this user.
 The default is to use the user that is running this command.
 Information provided in --template supersedes this template.</dd>
 <dt>--template</dt>